 When is Clean Monday?

-Also known as Orthodox Shrove Monday or Ash Monday.
+Also known as Orthodox Shrove Monday or Pure Monday.
+In Cyprus, the holiday is called 'Green Monday'.

 Clean Monday begins the season of Great Lent in Eastern Orthodox Churches.